Doyinstx/ShowTime/README.md

 ---

-**Note**: This implementation provides a foundation for multi-tier ticketing.
-Event organizers should consider additional off-chain services for enhanced VIP experiences and customer support.
+**Note**: This implementation provides a foundation for multi-tier ticketing with automated refunds.
+The escrow system ensures both organizers and attendees are protected, with automatic refund processing for cancelled events and secure fund release for successful events.